farling42/fvtt-inline-linktext/README.md

 It is also possible to switch between the default method of marking inline code (light green background) and no highlighting.

+## Foundry V12

+Foundry V12 provides an `@Embed` tag, but it does not support the insertion of only the first sentence or paragraph from the linked document, and it only supports embedding information from text or img journal pages.

 ## Support Your System

 If your preferred game system is not directly supported, then raise an issue at https://github.com/farling42/fvtt-inline-linktext/issues and I will see what I can do about that.
 (If you can provide your configured data field settings then that would be even better.)